 There are two types of dental extractions: simple and surgical.

 In both cases, the dentist uses local anesthesia for that procedure so it does not cause you pain.
 It is very important to pay attention to the post-treatment care that must be carried out to have a proper recovery, reduce infection, and control pain.

-A simple dental extraction is a procedure for teeth that are visible and easily accessible.
+- Simple Dental extractions: It is a procedure for teeth that are visible and easily accessible.
 Mainly it’s a very fast process, which only takes a few minutes, and for which a tool called a forceps is usually used.

-On the other hand, surgical dental extraction is a more complex procedure, indicated when a tooth is not accessible and is impacted, or is broken under the gums.
+- Surgical Dental Extractions: It is a more complex procedure, indicated when a tooth is not accessible and is impacted, or is broken under the gums.
 It’s also necessary for more complicated cases such as curved or tangled roots.
 It requires a small incision in the gum and sometimes, it is necessary to extract part of the bone around the tooth or cut the tooth in half to extract it.